ronroc/CarND---Traffic-Sign-Classifier/README.md

 | .0	      			| Speed limit (80km/h)					 				|
 | .0				    | Ahead only      							|

-For the fourth image, the model is  sure that this is a - Go straight or left sign.
+For the second image, the model is  sure that this is a - Go straight or left sign.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|